efwe/teger/README.md

 This listens on the input-channel where we routed our MQTT messages to and sends those messages to the websocket-topic via the messaging-template utilizing the simple-broker which handles all the websocket-integration.

+#Event Source
+If you really want to try this application and you want to have a simple event-source you can checkout the [__cimon__](https://bitbucket.org/efwe/cimon) application.

 #Open Ends
 This naïve approach just worked.
 With the abstraction of spring-integration one can easily route any incoming message to websocket listeners.
 What currently is missing: